 - You can find some great resources on my digital

-- Buy a PDF planner or get my free 2020 digital planner template to start practicing
+- Buy a PDF digital planner or get my free digital planner templates to start practicing

 - Download the planner on your PC and save it to your dropbox.

-- Open the PDF annotation app on your iPad and follow these steps:
+- Go to iPad and follow these steps:

 - In Goodnotes 5 app: Tap + New > Import > Dropbox (or tap Edit to turn on Dropbox) > Find and tap the PDF file saved in Dropbox > Wait for the document to download > Click to open it.